bryanling1/OLAE-Media/README.md

 Generate Moments of Glory clips.
 Requires additional user input
 """
 ```
 **Note:** Some video overlay assets have not been included due to large file sizes.
-Issues with video masking occured with PIL and decided to use .avi files with transparency
+Issues with video masking occured with PIL and .avi files with transparency were used instead.

 ## Feedback